-The Designated Child Protection Co-ordinator (DCPC) (also the Headmaster) will:
+The DSL (also the Headmaster) will:

 - 1. Be responsible for redrafting the NPS Child Protection Policy and for presenting it for discussion by the Senior Management Team before communicating it to all staff. - 2.
 Be responsible for publishing appropriate details of the policy in NPS Staff Handbook, the NPS Parents' Handbook, and for ensuring that the relevant procedures are presented to the Bursar in order to inform the School's support staff. - 3.
 Be responsible for the day-to-day management of the policy and associated procedures. - 4.
-Act as a source of advice and coordinate action within the School over suspected cases of abuse. - 5.
-Liaise with all relevant agencies involved in the protection of children, building a good working relationship with colleagues from these agencies. - 6.
-Be responsible for action in cases of suspected child abuse, as the first person to whom suspicions are reported by staff, and as the person who discusses the situation with the relevant agencies. - 7.
-Liaise with the appropriate agencies, in accordance with published guidance, when alerted to possible or actual child abuse, including historical complaints of abuse - 8.
+Act as a source of advice and coordinate action within the School over suspected cases of abuse.
+This includes being aware of the requirement for children to have an Appropriate Adult (statutory guidance PACE Code C 2019). - 5.
+Liaise with all relevant agencies involved in the protection of children, building a good working relationship with colleagues from these agencies.

+- 6. Be responsible for action in cases of suspected child abuse, as the first person to whom suspicions are reported by staff, and as the person who discusses the situation with the relevant agencies. - 7.
+Liaise with the appropriate agencies, in accordance with published guidance, when alerted to possible or actual child abuse, including historical complaints of abuse. - 8.
 Have received training in how to identify abuse and know when it is appropriate to refer a case.
-He will have a working knowledge of referral procedures and other published guidance on dealing with reports of abuse, and of how Area Child Protection Committees operate.

-- 9. Will attend and contribute to a child protection case conferences when required. - 10.
+He will have a working knowledge of referral procedures and other published guidance on dealing with reports of abuse, and of how Area Child Protection Committees operate. - 9.
+Will attend and contribute to a child protection case conferences when required. - 10.
 Keep detailed accurate secure written records of concerns about (or referrals upon) child protection issues. - 11.
 Ensure that the school has at least two emergency contacts for every child in the school in case of emergencies. - 12.
 Ensure the key issues (or new developments) in the field of child protection are communicated promptly to staff employed at Northbourne Park School, and make sure that all staff have training in child protection, appropriate to their role in the School. - 13.
-Ensure that the NPS Safeguarding and Child Protection Policy and Procedures is updated and reviewed annually and work with the Headmaster and SMT regarding this.
+Ensure that the NPS Safeguarding and Child Protection Policy and Procedures is updated and reviewed annually and work with the SMT regarding this.